 Guides Selected and Trained for Unparalleled Personal Service

 Our guides are selected and trained for unparalleled personal service.
 Their backgrounds vary, but they all share a love for the outdoors and, most importantly, a desire to help people make the most of their vacation.
-There are several ski instructors, a political analyst, an Emmy-winning journalist, and a college professor, among others.
+Many do other forms of outdoor guiding or instruction in the winter.
 Almost all are college graduates.
 All are mature adults with expertise in leading our tours and extensive knowledge of the region we travel through.
 Almost all of last year’s guides will be returning to lead our trips again, so you can count on having experienced leaders who love what they do.

 Leaders Call Week Before Tour Starts, Have Authority to Adjust Routes and Activities